 June 11, 2018

-It’s been three years since the Kahtoola Race for the Rockies idea light bulb lit up bright above our heads.
-Three years since we thought it a genius idea to giveaway a team spot to the annual TransRockies™ Run.
-Three years since we decided to give people who otherwise wouldn’t be sponsored a once-in-a-lifetime chance to toe the line at a majestically located six-day, 120-mile ultra.
-And three years to tell their stories.
+It’s been four years since the Kahtoola Race for the Rockies idea light bulb lit up bright above our heads.
+Four years since we thought it a genius idea to giveaway a team spot to the annual TransRockies™ Run.
+Four years since we decided to give people who otherwise wouldn’t be sponsored a once-in-a-lifetime chance to toe the line at a majestically located six-day, 120-mile ultra.
+And four years to tell their stories.

 Now entering our fourth race, it’s fair to say this thing sure has taken off.
 At the end of May we sifted through 200 team entries to arrive at six impressive finalists.
 But after an interview process that left us with audible expressions of disbelief, foreheads pressed on tables and pens wildly tossed in the air, we could only choose one: Jessica Carroll and Blake Burket’s team Suck It Up Buttercup.

 We’ll let them introduce themselves in their own words below, but here’s what we’ve learned so far.
 They both work long, demanding hours at the Pentagon, each with kiddos, and somewhere between all the insanity they find time to run, train, and compete in ultras.
 In hearing their stories, we were inspired by their commitment to family and country, but even more they exhibited an infectious team balance that is the perfect mix of offbeat, humble, and genuine.